-Cinemark to open 17-screen theater at Christiana Mall
+Cinemark to open 12-screen theater at Christiana Mall this month

-Cinemark Holdings, Inc. announced plans to construct a 17-screen complex that will feature the company’s new design concept.
-The theater complex in the Christiana Mall development southeast of Newark is slated to open in the spring of 2014.
+Cinemark Holdings, Inc. plans to open a 2 screen complex near Christiana Mall The theater complex in the Christiana Mall development southeast of Newark is slated to open in the spring of 2014.
 The theater will be located adjacent to the mall on Stanton Christiana Road, off of Interstate 95.

 Christiana Mall, the largest mall in Delaware, is owned and managed by General Growth Properties, Inc.